 1. Technical options for exporting assets and metadata from a DAM system

-Plan A: Export directly using built-in export functionality
+Plan A: Export directly using the built-in export functionality

 The preferred method by far is if the incumbent software has tools built in to its admin interface which allows you to export all files and metadata to a common export format (e.g. CSV or XMP sidecar files for metadata and a folder structure for the assets with filenames that can be matched up to the exported metadata).
 If you aren’t sure if such tools exist, then please send us a temporary admin login so we can investigate.

-Plan B – Export by incumbent vendor – Requires the vendor to co-operate
+Plan B – Export by the incumbent vendor – Requires the vendor to co-operate

 If there are no export tools built in, then the next best option is to get the incumbent vendor to export the data to a common export format, or indeed if you host the system yourself and have access to the underlying database and file system you may be able to do this yourself in partnership with us.